-On January 29, 2016, the Company issued an unsecured promissory note to a lender in the principal amount of \$850,000 ("Promissory Note") in consideration of a loan provided to the Company by the lender.
+On January 29, 2016, the Company issued an unsecured promissory note to Wiltshire, LLC in the principal amount of \$850,000 (the "Promissory Note") in consideration of a loan provided to the Company by Wiltshire, LLC.
 The Promissory Note bears interest at 12% per annum, and the Company is obligated to make monthly interest-only payments in the amount of \$8,500, for which the interest-only payments obligation commenced on March 1, 2016.
 All principal and accrued and unpaid interest is due under the Promissory Note on February 1, 2018.
-The Company has the right to prepay the Promissory Note without penalty or premium, provided that if a prepayment of principal is made before July 1, 2016, the investor is entitled to a prepayment interest guarantee equal to six months' interest payments on the Promissory Note.
+The Company has the right to prepay the Promissory Note without penalty or premium.
 In connection with the Promissory Note, the Company incurred an original issue discount of \$30,000 and \$18,570 of other debt issuance costs, which will be amortized over the Promissory Note term.

-The Company's borrowing under the Promissory Note for the six months ended June 30, 2016 and for the year ended December 31, 2015 is summarized below:
+The Company's borrowing under the Promissory Note for the three months ended March 31, 2017 and for the year ended December 31, 2016 is summarized in the table below:

-June 30, 2016 December 31, 2015

-Maturity Balance alance Interest Rate

-February 1,

-Unsecured promissory note payable 2018 \$ 850,000 \$ 12%

-Unamortized original issue discount and debt issuance costs (38,451)

-Unamortized debt discount - fair value of warrants (211,217)

-Net carrying amount of debt 600,332 -

-Less current portion

-Long-term borrowings - net of current portion \$ 600,332 \$ =
+Maturity March 31, 2017 De 2016 Interest Rate Unsecured promissory note payable February 1, 2018 \$ 850,000 \$ 850,000 12% Unamortized original issue discount and debt issuance costs (20,238) (26,309) Unamortized debt discount - fair value of warrants (111,167) (144,517) Net carrying amount of debt 718,595 679,174 Less current portion (718,595) Long-term borrowings - net of current portion \$ \$ 679,174

-Pursuant to the terms of the Promissory Note, the Company issued to the lender a common stock purchase warrant providing the lender with the right to purchase up to 2,000,000 shares of the Company's common stock (the "Warrant").
+Pursuant to the terms of the Promissory Note, the Company issued to Wiltshire, LLC a common stock purchase warrant providing Wiltshire, LLC with the right to purchase up to 2,000,000 shares of the Company's common stock (the "Warrant').
 The Warrant is exercisable, subject to certain limitations, subsequent to July 1, 2017 and before the date that is five years from the date of issuance at an exercise price of \$0.20 per share, subject to adjustment upon the occurrence of certain events such as stock splits and dividends.
 The Company recorded the fair value of the Warrant of \$266,800 as a debt discount associated with the Promissory Note.
-During the three and six months ended June 30, 2016, the Company recorded interest expense of \$33,350 and \$55,583, respectively, for amortization of the Warrant fair value.
-The assumptions used by the Company for calculating the fair value of the Warrant using the Black-Scholes valuation model were: (i) Volatility of 83.3%; (ii) Risk-Free Interest Rate of 2.12%; and (iii) Expected Term of five years.
+During the three months ended each of March 31, 2017 and 2016, the Company recorded interest expense of \$33,350 and \$22,233, respectively, for the amortization of the Warrant fair value.
+The assumptions used by the Company for calculating the fair value of the Warrant at inception using the Black-Scholes valuation model were: (i) Volatility of 83.3%; (ii) Risk-Free Interest Rate of 2.12%; and (iii) Expected Term of five years.

-9. STOCKHOLDERS' EQUITY
+8. STOCKHOLDERS' EQUITY